PT challenge: Validation of ShapeFit on large-volume, high-resolution mocks: ShapeFit

 As common to other standard BAO+RSD template fit pipelines, the precomputed non-linear galaxy power spectrum in redshift space (plus modifications due to $\theta_\mathrm{nuis}$) is in parallel modified by a set of physical parameters per redshift bin $\theta_\mathrm{phys} = \left\lbrace \alpha_\parallel, \alpha_\perp, f, m \right\rbrace$ defined in the following.
 The scaling parameters $\alpha_\parallel$ and $\alpha_\perp$ add the degree of freedom of a distance dilation along and across the line of sight respectively.
 The growth rate $f$ allows for a variation in anisotropy that enters our adopted RSD prescription.
-Finally, the slope $m$ -the new ShapeFit ingredient- captures the large-scale shape of the matter transfer function as motivated and tested in \cite{Brieden:2021eduPaper}.
-We follow closely the ShapeFit implementation presented in \cite{Brieden:2021eduPaper} for carrying out the template fits.
-Posteriors are explored via Markov chain Monte Carlo (MCMC) techniques.
+Finally, the slope $m$ -the new ShapeFit ingredient- is applied to the linear power spectrum \textit{a posteriori} to effectively parametrize a slope variation at the pivot scale $k_p$, at which the slope between its large scale and small scale limits reaches its maximum.
+In practice, this is achieved by multiplying the fiducial linear power spectrum template with the exponential of a generic sigmoid function